Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 “Jesus, son of David, have pity on me.”

-Saint John Paul II said the very same with the example of his life: his long hours of meditation —so many that his secretary complained that he prayed “too much”— tell us clearly that “he who pray changes History.”
+Pope Saint John Paul II showed us this with his life: his long hours of meditation — so many that his secretary said he prayed “too much” — clearly tell us that “he who prays changes history.”

 Thoughts on Today's Gospel